 (The words “can’t” and “don’t” almost always really mean “I choose not to”.)
 Try replacing the word “can’t” with “won’t” and listen to how the choice to do (or not do something) becomes very obvious.

 Step #2.
 Remember that you do not spend time on marketing.
 For healthy marketing, you INVEST time to grow your brand and business.
-Example: This blog post you are reading may took my “time”, but I do it because it is an investment in my search visibility, credibility as The Marketing Therapist and usability (service to you, passionate professionals who I owe it to to support).
+Example: This blog post you are reading may took my “time”, but I do it because it is an investment in my search visibility, credibility as The Marketing Therapist and usability (service to you, inspiring professionals who I owe it to to support).

 Step #3.
 Choose to CHOOSE.
 Choice is the biggest factor in business.
 Who we choose to work with, how we choose to invest our time, money and resources all boils down to what is important.
 Decide what is important to you professionally, then the “whats” of web marketing (blog, Facebook, Twitter, site optimizations, search optimization, etc) help fall into place.